jorgecarleitao/public-contracts/docs/source/api/category.rst

     .. method:: own_contracts()

-        Returns all contracts that belong to this category (i.e. have same CPVS code).
+        Returns all contracts that specifically belong to this category (i.e. have same CPVS code).

     .. method:: contracts()

-        Returns all contracts that belong to this category or to any of its children.
+        Returns all contracts that belong to either this category or any of its children.

     .. method:: own_contracts_count()
     .. method:: contracts_count()